turbobabr/sketch-devtools/README.md

 ## Roadmap

 - [ ] A separate `console` CocoaScript module similar to the WebKit console that utilizes all the features of Sketch DevTools Console tab.
+- [ ] Automatic initialization of tools on Sketch launch.
 - [ ] Symbols Explorer.
 A separate tab panel that contains a Sketch classes reference.
 - [ ] Custom script runner.
 The same thing as built-in Sketch custom script dialog but embedded right into DevTools panel.
 - [ ] Console prompt to quickly evaluate JS expressions.